anonymous19456/ViewportConfigManager/README.md

 6. To pull any updates use `git pull origin [branch_name]` after navigating into the Plugin folder using GitBash
 	1. ie. `git pull origin UE_5.5`

-Via Download: You might prefer this way if you don't enjoy typing things into the Command Prompt
+Method 2, Via Download: You might prefer this way if you don't enjoy typing things into the Command Prompt
 1. Navigate to the branch that matches your Unreal Engine version (ie. 5.3, 5.4, etc).
 2. Click on the "Code" tab and select "Download ZIP".
 3. Once the zip file is finished downloading, navigate to you Unreal Engine Plugins folder, make sure it's the same engine version as the plugin.
-    1. Example path: `C:\Program Files\Epic Games\UE_5.4\Engine\Plugins`
+    1. Example path: `C:\Program Files\Epic Games\UE_5.5\Engine\Plugins`
 4. Unzip the plugin folder and place that unzipped folder into the Engine Plugins folder.
+5. Note that using this method will require you to reinstall the plugin this way, each time you'd like to update it.
+You'll also have to moved your old saved configs into the new installation of the plugin or they won't show up in the Engine.

 **Enabling the Plugin**